Photo by Pavel Danilyuk

 According to the World Health Organization (WHO), there are 3 million deaths that can be attributed to alcohol consumption, which is a staggering number, considering the general populace overlooks it.
-Harmful alcohol use dramatically contributes to violence across the board, with WHO noting that alcohol consumption is linked to 35% of violent assault perpetrators.
+Harmful alcohol use dramatically contributes to violence across the board.
+WHO notes that alcohol consumption is linked to 35% of violent assault perpetrators.

 There is a pattern to consuming alcohol, and whether binge drinking or dinnertime jubilees, the more frequently and compulsively one consumes alcohol, the more one invites toxicity inside their body.
-Alcohol is a pollutant that distorts the chemicals in the body, leading to an imbalance that exacerbates or actuates any number of physical and mental debilitations.
+Alcohol is a pollutant that distorts the chemicals in the body.
+It leads to an imbalance that exacerbates or actuates any number of physical and mental debilitations.

 Health Problems Associated with Alcoholism

 The impact of these impairments and conditions is considerable and extensive, so much so that it is a significant public health concern that society must address and seriously consider.

 Alcohol abuse is related to unintentional bodily harm, unexpected pregnancies, cancers in the throat, esophagus, liver, colon, rectum, and breast, a medley of illnesses in the liver, cardiovascular complications, strokes, withdrawal seizures, digestive issues, and a range of mental health conditions, such as depression, anxiety, and bipolar disorder.

 How a Social Problem like Alcohol Affects Suicide